CharlieGearsTech/CharlieGearsTech.github.io/_posts/2021-07-01-Autosar_Classic.md

 * **Autosar PRPor t** The component can consume or deliver a service based on the Autosar specification service
 ![](https://raw.githubusercontent.com/CharlieGearsTech/CharlieGearsTech.github.io/main/images/AutosarPRPort.png)

-The interface type of Client / Service is the transmission of a transmissor operation to multiples receptors, so those receptors can use the operation.
+The interface type of Client / Service is the transmission of a transmission operation to multiples receptors, so those receptors can use the operation.
 This type of interface can be supported by the next port types
 * **RPort Client** This components uses the operation defined in the interface.
 If black, means Autosar specification operation.
 ![](https://raw.githubusercontent.com/CharlieGearsTech/CharlieGearsTech.github.io/main/images/clientRPort.png)
 * **PPort Server** This component implements the operation defined.
 If black, means Autosar-specification operation.